dyrector-io/dyrectorio/README.md

 ## Get Started

-dyrectorio CLI, is a command-line interface that lets you run and manage the whole dyrectorio projects locally.
+dyrector.io CLI, is a command-line interface that lets you run and manage the whole dyrector.io projects locally.

-This means you get a full-featured dyrectorio platform running locally on your machine.
+This means you get a full-featured dyrector.io platform running locally on your machine.

 ### Prerequirements

 - Docker installed on your system but Podman works, too.
 In case of Linux, you need Docker Compose, as well.
-- Go Compiler to run the CLI by its source code.
+- Go Compiler to run the CLI by it's source code.

 ### With CLI